LeusExMachina/Statistics-blog/homework8/researches8.md

 Both $X$ and $Y$ are computed considering $U_1$ as a radius and $U_2$ as an angle, and operating a transformation from polar to linear coordinates.
 Notice how multiplying $U_2$ by $2\pi$ is necessary to generate values between $0$ and $2\pi$, while applying the logarithm to $U_1$ guarantees bot the generation of values between $0$ and $+\infty$, so that the computed pair $(X,Y)$ can be any point on the cartesian plane.

 Notice also that the generated variables follow a normal distribution with mean $0$ and variance $1$.
-By the way, it's easy to modify the transform to generate a paair normal distributions with chosen mean and variance:
+By the way, it's easy to modify the transform to generate a pair normal distributions with chosen mean and variance:

 $${X=R\cos(\Theta )\sigma + \mu={\sqrt {-2\ln U_{1}}}\cos(2\pi U_{2})\sigma + \mu}$$

 $${Y=R\sin(\Theta )\sigma + \mu={\sqrt {-2\ln U_{1}}}\sin(2\pi U_{2})\sigma + \mu}$$

+where $\sigma$ is the chosen mean square error and $\mu$ is the mean,

 ## Marsaglia polar method